 Poster presenters will submit an abstract and a 2-page extended abstract describing their work for consideration via the WSC submission site.
 Templates and instructions for authors for the extended abstracts are available in the WSC Author Kit.
 Additional information regarding the presentation format will be sent to accepted presenters after the decisions are made.
 Extended abstracts are used for designing the tracks and are included in the proceedings distributed to conference attendees, but they are not included in the archival version of the proceedings in IEEE and ACM repositories.

-November 9, 2018: Slides for the presentation due (see guidelines in the track information)
+November 30, 2019 (formerly due October 25): Slides for the presentation due (see guidelines in the track information)

-December 9, 2018: Bring your A0 sized poster to WSC 2018.
+December 8, 2019: Bring your poster to WSC 2019.
 The Poster Madness Session and Ph.D.
-Colloquium both run on Sunday December 9, so participation in both is not possible.
+Colloquium both run on Sunday December 8, so participation in both is not possible.

 Please bring a standard A0 size poster (841 x 1189 mm or 33.1 x 46.8 mm), or sheets which can be assembled to be that size or smaller.
 We will be displaying four posters per poster board (2 per side).
 Your poster should cover the main points of your work and be as self-explanatory as possible.
 The posters will be available in the exhibition hall for the duration of the conference, in order to allow the presenters to discuss their work.

 Each presenter will have a maximum of 2 minutes and up to 4 slides (including a title slide) to present their work.
-A reference template will be provided.
+A reference template is provided.
 Please keep the slides format and the title slide, the other three slides are only a guideline for the content.